-This might be one of your new favorite ways to use dandelion leaves this spring!
+This recipe might be one of your new favorite ways to use dandelion greens this spring!
 This recipe is fresh, healthy and perfect on top of pizza or in a pasta dish.
 Top with a sprinkling of black pepper.
 Here's the recipe.

 5. Dandelion Greens and Tortellini Soup